Accommodating Māori custom

 At times the government resorted to armed force to assert its kāwanatanga and counter challenges to its authority.
 In 1844–45 the northern chief Hōne Heke Pōkai and his followers repeatedly chopped down the flagstaff at Kororāreka (later Russell), which flew the symbol of British kāwanatanga, the Union Jack.

 Governor Robert FitzRoy eventually employed armed force to quell Heke and his allies.
-A later governor, Thomas Gore Browne, asserted kāwanatanga by refusing to recognise customary Māori ownership rights to land at Waitara in Taranaki.
+A later governor, Thomas Gore Browne, asserted kāwanatanga by refusing to recognise customary Māori ownership of land at Waitara in Taranaki.
 This action led to the outbreak of war in 1860.

 Governor George Grey’s unwillingness to accept a rival sovereignty in New Zealand led him to order a military invasion of the Waikato region, the centre of the Māori King movement, in 1863.
 A large military force was used again in 1881 to break up the Parihaka community in Taranaki, whose leaders, Te Whiti-o-Rongomai and Tohu Kākahi, were committed to peaceful resistance to the colonial government.